 For the EU the weight of each variable in the labour cost per hour in 2016 was:

 Labour cost index

 The labour cost index (LCI) is a short-term indicator showing the development of hourly labour costs incurred by employers.
-It is calculated dividing the labour costs by the number of hours worked.
-Labour costs are made up of costs for wages and salaries, plus non-wage costs such as employer's social contributions.
-These do not include vocational training costs or other expenditures such as recruitment costs, spending on working clothes, etc. The LCI covers all business units irrespective of the number of employees and all economic activities except agriculture, forestry and fishing, private households and extra-territorial organisations.
+It is calculated by dividing the labour costs by the number of hours worked.
+Total labour costs consist of costs for wages and salaries, plus non-wage costs (such as employer's social contributions).
+These do not include vocational training costs or other expenditure (such as recruitment costs, spending on working clothes, etc.).
+The LCI covers all business units irrespective of the number of employees and all economic activities except agriculture, forestry and fishing, private households and extra-territorial organisations.

 The index equals 100 in 2016 and is available 70 days after the reference quarter.
 The labour cost per hour from the LCI is calculated as:

 Compensation of employees + Taxes – Subsidies

 From the table above it can be concluded that for the EU the LCI labour cost concept covers approximately 98.9 % of the LCS labour concept.
 This percentage varies from country to country.
 The lowest percentage is observed in Hungary and the Netherlands, where the LCI concept represents 97.0 % of the LCS labour cost concept.
 See (lc_nstruc_r2).